 The free electrons thus reach from the valance band to the conduction band and cause current to flow.
 Therefore, at a high temperature, the resistance of an insulator falls, and in some insulating materials, the resistance falls quite dramatically.

 Thus, the resistance of the insulator decreases with an increase in temperature.

 Effect of temperature on resistance of semiconductor

-In a semiconductor the resistance decrease with an increase in temperature.
+In a semiconductor, the resistance decreases with an increase in temperature.
 The resistance of the semiconductor material decreases non-linearly with an increase in temperature.
 Thus, the semiconductor devices exhibit non-linear or non-ohmic characteristics.

 In a material where the resistance increases with an increase in temperature, the material is said to have a positive temperature coefficient.

 When resistance decreases with an increase in temperature, the material is said to have a negative temperature coefficient.

 In general, conductors have a positive temperature coefficient, whilst (at high temperatures) insulators have a negative temperature coefficient.